jordanabraga/lovebooks/README.md

     - Return to Resources tab and click on the Heroku Postgres icon, then select the settings tab and click on Database Credentials.
 Copy the URI to your clipboard.
 Paste it to your env.py file using the key "DATABASE_URL".
 This will allow you to use the same database for development and production.
 5. Click the settings tab on the Dashboard, and click the button to Reveal Config Vars.
 Your database url should be populated here already.
 Add your Django secret key and your Cloudinary URL (see 1st section above) to the config variables.
 Set the PORT to 8000.
 I also have a GOOGLE-API-KEY config variable to enable Social-Sign-In with Google.
-6. In your local repository, add a Procfile to the root directory of the project, containing the following line :<br /> `web: gunicorn JUST_BEATS.wsgi`.
+6. In your local repository, add a Procfile to the root directory of the project, containing the following line :<br /> `web: gunicorn lovebooks.wsgi`.
 7. Add the url of your Heroku project to the `ALLOWED_HOSTS` list in `settings.py`.
 8. Set DEBUG to False, and commit your changes and push to GitHub.
 9. In Heroku, navigate to the Settings Tab, and within this the Buildpacks section, and click on Add Buildpack.
 Select the python buildpack, and save changes.